<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Pocket Money: Trust Is The Starting Point For Everything</title>
+<title>Pocket Money: Trust Is the Starting Point for Everything</title>

 <link>https://agileparenting.net/mindset/pocket-money/</link>